 The question of why the meeting is referred to as a “corner,” when it is in fact held at a circular commons, raises the issue of heritage.
 The progenitor of English Corner is most likely the original Speakers’ Corner, located at Hyde Park in London.
 The right of public assembly inside the park was established in 1872, following riots against discriminatory voting regulations.
 Since then, people from all walks of life have gathered there to speak, listen, and promote their cause.
 Notable speakers have included Karl Marx, Vladimir Lenin, and George Orwell.

-English Corner is primarily a Chinese institution, and does exist in other east Asian countries, albeit on a smaller scale.
+English Corner is primarily a Chinese institution, though it does exist in other east Asian countries on a smaller scale.
 The first English Corner was established at People’s Park in Shanghai in 1978, at the beginning of Deng Xiaoping’s economic reforms.
 The early attendees consisted of those who had studied English at schools operated by foreign missionaries prior to Mao Zedong’s assumption of power in 1949.
-These early attendees were very interested in the opportunity to freely speak in English, which was deemed a punishable offense during the Cultural Revolution in the 1960s and 70s.
-The English Corner in Beijing was originally held at the Purple Bamboo Park and moved to its present location by pro-democracy student activists in the wake of the crackdown at Tiananmen Square in 1989.
+These early attendees were very interested in the opportunity to speak freely in English, which had been deemed a punishable offense during the Cultural Revolution in the 1960s and 70s.
+The English Corner in Beijing was originally held at the Purple Bamboo Park and was moved to its present location by pro-democracy student activists in the wake of the crackdown at Tiananmen Square in 1989.
 Today, every large Chinese city is host to at least one public English Corner, in addition to myriad university English Corners, English Clubs, and private for-profit gatherings.

 The past and present of English Corner are particularly important to Jack Hu, 51, an IT specialist and self described “hardcore” participant who has attended English Corner nearly every Friday for the last ten years.
 Confident and well-spoken, he has been studying English since the age of twelve and randomly encountered the English Corner while walking around the campus.
 He became hooked and is now a fixture on the scene.
 He travels frequently, has worked for several foreign IT companies, and is currently developing a multimedia English learning system.
 Along with fulfilling his personal interest in the English language, English Corner serves as a scouting ground for him to locate tutors for his virtual classroom.
 He spends at least one to two hours a day communicating in English, or watching pirated Hollywood films and TV series.